havocp/xsbt-wiki/Getting-Started/Getting-Started-Basic-Def.md

 ## Keys in sbt interactive mode

-In sbt's interactive mode, you can type the name of any key to retrieve the value of that key.
-If the key represents a task, then the task will be executed.
+In sbt's interactive mode, you can type the name of any task to execute that task.
 This is why typing `compile` runs the compile task. `compile` is a task key.

+If you type the name of a setting key rather than a task key, the value of the setting key will be displayed.
+Typing a task key name executes the task but doesn't display the resulting value; to see a task's result, use `show <task name>` rather than plain `<task name>`.

 In build definition files, keys are named with `camelCase` following Scala convention, but the sbt command line uses `hyphen-separated-words`